Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Animal admissions fluctuate with the seasons, which helps to create a unique experience with every term we offer.
 In the spring we receive an influx of young orphans, such as baby raccoons, squirrels, and songbirds.
 In the fall or winter, we have a much lower patient load and tend to admit emaciated raptors or collision with vehicle mammals.
 While there are plenty of basics to master, there is always something new to learn and experience.

-Wildlife Care Internships last approximately 12 weeks and can occasionally be accommodated for up to one year.
-Interns will report to work at Chintimini Wildlife Center for two or more 4-6 hour shifts per week (depending on the season) and perform animal care activities on-site.
+Wildlife Care Internships last 6 months or 12 weeks (depending on the internship session) and can occasionally be accommodated for up to one year.
+Interns will report to work at Chintimini Wildlife Center for three or more 6 hour shifts per week (depending on the session) and perform animal care activities on-site.

-Bird of Prey (BOP) interns work directly with our avian ambassadors, tending to their daily care, training, and enrichment.
+Wildlife Education interns work directly with our animal ambassadors, tending to their daily care, training, and enrichment.
 Interns conduct educational programs both on- and off-site, providing engaging presentations to diverse groups within our county and surrounding areas.
 You’ll gain valuable skills in animal husbandry, raptor training, and public speaking, and will assist the Raptor Education Program Director as needed.
 Using positive reinforcement, interns help staff build and maintain a trusting relationship that empowers the birds, increases their confidence, and keeps them healthy.

 Interns may include a self-directed project at the discretion of the Program Director.